ABOUT THE ACADEMY

-The residential two and a half day CPD event is designed to give teachers and other professionals with an interest in astrobiology the opportunity to learn at the interface of some of the most exciting cutting edge questions in science today such as: How did life originate on the Earth?
+The residential two and a half day CPD event (Monday morning to Wednesday lunch) is designed to give primary and secondary trainee teachers and teachers with an interest in astrobiology the opportunity to learn at the interface of some of the most exciting cutting edge questions in science today such as: How did life originate on the Earth?
 Is there life elsewhere?
-The initiative focuses on giving teachers an insight into astrobiology and the development of curriculum-relevant lesson plans.
+The initiative focuses on giving participants an insight into astrobiology and the development of curriculum-relevant lesson plans and activities.

 “Informative, educational and eye opening.
 A great concept and perfect interdisciplinary learning project.”
 Teacher attendee, Astrobiology Academy

 Astrobiology is an interdisciplinary field that engages with diverse subjects from astronomy, to biology, chemistry and the geosciences.

 You DON’T need a background in science to take part.
 We have many teachers who come to the course to learn some science and see what is happening in astrobiology.
 We assume no prior science knowledge.

 The Astrobiology Academy empowers teachers to bring the excitement of science to their students in a multi-disciplined science field which is a central focus of current space missions and frequently in the media.